Celebrity Big Brother (British series 5) racism controversy: Events of Celebrity Big Brother 5

-The tensions in the house came to a peak on Tuesday 16 January, when an explosive argument between Shetty and Goody erupted, seemingly over Oxo Cubes.
-During this argument, Goody told Shetty that she was "no fucking princess here", "normal" and needed "a day in the slums", while Shetty told Goody that she needed "etiquette classes" and that her "claim to fame was [Big Brother]".
+On Tuesday, 16 January, an argument between Shetty and Goody erupted, seemingly over Oxo Cubes.
+Goody told Shetty that she was "no fucking princess here", "normal" and needed "a day in the slums", while Shetty told Goody that she needed etiquette classes and that her "claim to fame was [Big Brother]".
 Lloyd and O'Meara laughed throughout the exchange and, when the argument had abated, Lloyd said: "I think she should fuck off home. [...]
 Does that mean that I need elocution lessons, because she can't understand what I fucking say?
 She can't even speak English properly anyway."

-After the argument, Shetty asked fellow housemates if they thought they were "reacting to [her] like this because [she was] Indian".
+After the argument, Shetty asked fellow housemates if they thought they were "reacting to me like this because I'm Indian".
 In a conversation with Cleo Rocos, who contested the idea that the others' motivation was racism, Shetty replied: "It is, I'm telling you."
-However, in a later Diary Room conversation with Big Brother, she retracted this statement.
+However, in a later "diary room" conversation with Big Brother, she retracted this statement.

-The next morning, in a conversation with Lloyd, Goody referred to Shetty as "Shilpa Poppadom", a reference to an Indian flatbread, along with a number of other things.
-Following this exchange, Goody was called to the Diary Room to explain her comment, where she clarified that she had not meant it with racist intent.
-The following day, Big Brother called Goody back to the Diary Room, where she was informed that: "Big Brother will not tolerate any racist behaviour or anything that could be seen as racist behaviour."
-Goody then discussed the "poppadom" comment directly with Shetty, amongst other grievances the two had with each other.
-Finally, Goody apologised to Shetty, and Shetty apologised to Goody.
+The next morning, in a conversation with Lloyd, Goody referred to Shetty as "Shilpa Poppadom", a reference to an Indian flatbread, along with several other things.
+Following this exchange, Goody was called to the diary room to explain her comment, where she said she had not meant it with racist intent.
+The following day, Big Brother called Goody back to the diary room, where she was told: "Big Brother will not tolerate any racist behaviour or anything that could be seen as racist behaviour."
+Goody discussed the "poppadom" comment directly with Shetty, amongst other grievances the two had.
+They exchanged apologies.

-On Friday 19 January, Goody was eliminated from the competition by public vote (receiving 82% of the votes to evict), and left the House.
-Following O’Meara, Lloyd and Tweed's eventual evictions from the House, Shetty became the winner of the show on Sunday 28 January, with 63% of the public vote.
+On Friday, 19 January, Goody was eliminated from the competition by public vote (receiving 82% of the votes to evict) and left the House.
+Following O'Meara, Lloyd and Tweed's evictions, Shetty won the show on Sunday, 28 January, with 63% of the public vote.